msucloudfellowship/msucloudfellowship.github.io/docs/session_introduction/lecture_introduction_to_cloud_computing_research.md

 Summary and additional comments

 <!-- summary: freely explore cloud services using the portal as there are often free-tiers; try the programming interfaces  at least once as this will make your work reproducible ; security is always a concern and consideration of cost ; look to the higher level services, even though more expensive may be faster to results and more secure -->

-## Questions?

-Time for questions and discussion about to getting started with cloud computing.

-  - What things are at the top of your mind as you begin this program?
-  - Which of these topics resonates with your previous experience using computing or cloud computing (if any)?